helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

 You will learn fundamentals of Azure administration capabilities - login to portal, create and manage resource groups and create and manage resources.

-First try to solve the challenges on your own, in case you have trouble, click on the arrow left of the challenge for a detailed guide
+First try to solve the challenges on your own, in case you have trouble, click on the arrow left of the challenge for a detailed guide or ask facilitator for help.

 ## Objectives